stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

      :alt: Stratis Core settings
      :align: center

 4. Add the default address.
-For the alpha release of sidechains, use ??Add later?? for the mainchain federation address and ??Add later?? for the sidechain federation address.
+For this alpha release, use ``2N3UFTMd9ywUSqd12FkBPmYwEebxbGA8rQy`` for the mainchain federation address and ``pFmbfn5PtgsEENzBKbsDTeS5vkc52bBftL`` for the sidechain federation address.
 5. Click the *Save* button.

 Getting the funds to make deposits on the sidechain
 =====================================================

-The easiest way to get some TSTRAT to deposit on the sidechain is to use the `smart contracts faucet <https://smartcontractsfaucet.stratisplatform.com/>`_.
+The easiest way to get some TSTRAT to deposit on the sidechain is to use the `faucet <https://faucet.stratisplatform.com/>`_.
 To receive 100 TSTRAT, specify a TSTRAT address from your Stratis Core wallet.
 You can then use these funds to make a deposit on the sidechain, and from there, you can begin making further transactions on the sidechain including withdrawals.